Frequently Asked Questions

 Also, most Greyhounds have lived the first few years of their life at a breeding farm or a race track, so they are not very “street smart”.
 They don’t understand that they can be hit by cars, attacked by other animals, etc. Greyhounds should always be on a leash when not in a securely fenced area.
 Greyhounds should never go to dog parks as they are highly susceptible to injury and one can never predict the other dogs or their owners.
 Greyhounds should NEVER use a retractable leash!

 Do they need a special diet?

-Racing Greyhounds are fed a mixture of raw meat and kibble at the track.
-Pet Greyhounds do well on dog kibble and/or canned dog food.
+Greyhounds do well on good quality dog kibble and/or canned dog food.
 The regular kibble formula is fine; you do not need to purchase large breed formulas or high energy formulas.

-The amount to feed depends on the food and on the dog, but generally ranges from 2 – 4 cups.
+The amount to feed depends on the food and on the dog, but generally ranges from 2 – 4 cups total.
 RDRP also recommends that the food be split between two meals, A.M. and P.M.

 What are the common health problems in the breed?